MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/xps-driver-document-events.md

 WPF is about to add a PrintTicket to the FixedDocumentSequence (Job Level).

 DOCUMENTEVENT_XPS_ADDFIXEDDOCUMENTSEQUENCEPRINTTICKETPOST
-WPF should free the datathat the driver returns on the corresponding **DOCUMENTEVENT_XPS_ADDFIXEDDOCUMENTSEQUENCEPRINTTICKETPRE** event.
+WPF should free the data that the driver returns on the corresponding **DOCUMENTEVENT_XPS_ADDFIXEDDOCUMENTSEQUENCEPRINTTICKETPRE** event.

 DOCUMENTEVENT_XPS_ADDFIXEDDOCUMENTPRINTTICKETPRE
 WPF is about to add a PrintTicket to the FixedDocument (Document Level).